mevdschee/php-crud-api/README.md

     sqlite: 117 tests ran in 1158 ms, 13 skipped, 0 failed
     root@b7ab9472e08f:/php-crud-api#

-As you can see the "run.sh" script gives you access to a prompt in a chosen the docker environment.
+As you can see the "run.sh" script gives you access to a prompt in the chosen docker environment.
 In this environment the local files are mounted.
 This allows for easy debugging on different environments.
 You may type "exit" when you are done.